Aldona Skirgiełło

-Aldona Anna Skirgiełło (born 27 July 1977 in Warsaw) is a Polish politician, actor, and farmer.
+Aldona Anna Skirgiełło (born 27 July 1977) is a Polish politician, actor, and farmer.
 She is known for her appearance in the TTV series "Wives of Podlasie" (Żony Podlasia), where she played a star role.
 Skirgiełło was born in Warsaw, where she studied law and worked as a horse rider and photographer for 18 years.
 She abandoned her studies to emigrate to England, where she became a hippologist.
 She returned to Poland in 2014 and settled in Podlasie, deciding to live a "traditional" rural life, without running water nor electricity.
 After being featured in award-winning documentaries on Podlasie such as Dona, Skirgiełło was invited to the new TTV series "Wives of Podlasie" in March 2024, where she played the main role.
 Thanks to the series, she gained nationwide popularity and recognizability, and released her autobiography later in 2024.

 Skirgiełło also became involved in Polish politics, expressing her interest to run for the first time in 2018.
 After her unsuccessful independent run in the 2018 Polish local elections, Skirgiełło became a member of the far-left party Self-Defence of the Republic of Poland, and ran on its behalf in the 2019 Polish parliamentary election for a Senate seat.
 Her run was unsuccessful, but she gained media attention, and sparked controversy for using an Orthodox church for campaign purposes.
 Skirgiełło ran again, in the 2024 Polish local elections, but also unsuccessfully.
 In January 2025, Self-Defence nominated Skirgiełło as the party's official candidate for the 2025 Polish presidential election.
 Skirgiełło bases her political persona on that of Andrzej Lepper, former leader of Self-Defence who gathered a large following in the 2020s despite dying in infamy in 2011.

 Biography

+Early life

 Aldona Skirgiełło was born on 27 July 1977 in Warsaw.
 She was raised by and named after her grandmother, Aldona Skirgiełło, who was the first Polish stewardess.
 In her youth, she worked as an horse rider in Służewiec, later a professional photographer for 18 years.
 Despite beginning an education in law at the University of Warsaw, she abandoned it to become an zootechnician.
 Skirgiełło explained her decision with her love for horses – she started horseriding when she was 2 years old.

 Skirgiełło married for the first time in Poland and gave birth to her first daughter in 1998.
 Her second daughter died in a car accident at the age of 3.
 Skirgiełło was severely abused by her husband, and recalled being beat with fists and by beer can by her husband, often over petty reasons.
 After seven years of abuse, Skirgiełło ran away to a Catholic house for lone mothers run by nuns, where men were not allowed to enter.
 She filed for divorce there, which was granted.